ShrirangKanade/Obstacle_Detection_on_Lunar_Surface_using_U-Net/README.md

-# Obstacle Detection on Lunar Surface using U-Net✨
+# Obstacle Detection on Lunar Surface using U-Net ✨

 This repository represents a web app with a multi-class classification ML model which creates a segmented image of rocks and plain land.